openthread/openthread/doc/spinel-protocol-src/spinel-tech-thread.md

 * Packed-Encoding: `C`

 Specifies the maximum number of children currently allowed.
-This parameter can only be set when Thread protocol operation has been stopped.
+This parameter can only be set when Thread(R) protocol operation has been stopped.

 ### PROP 5389: PROP_THREAD_LEADER_NETWORK_DATA